dumpeldown/tcx-hr-merger/README.md

 Heartrate mapped to the activity data and interpolated using Cubic Spline:
 ![HR in Activity](./images/hr_in_activity.png)
 ## Usage

+Check out a quick run-down of the process in this video I made: [YT: Merging passive Garmin HR data with tcx activity using Python] (https://youtu.be/_WuE4nTh9CE)
 ### Prerequisites
 - Python 3 is installed
 - Obtain the heartrate data from the watch as a .json file.
 This can be done by exporting the activity from the Garmin Connect website.
 Curently, the heartrate data can only be obtained manually.
 Navigate to https://connect.garmin.com/modern/heart-rate/2025-02-23/0 (replace with your activity date), open the deveoper console (F12), go to network tab, reload the page and search for ``dailyheartrate`` in the network requests.
 Go to the response tab and copy the `heartRateValues` value.
 Finally, save the value to a .json file.